Hurricanes (TV series)

-Hurricanes is an animated series produced by DIC Entertainment L.P., Scottish Television Enterprises and Siriol Productions.
+Hurricanes is an animated television series produced by DIC Entertainment L.P., Scottish Television Enterprises and Siriol Productions.
 The series first aired in 1993 and ended in 1997.

 Summary

 The series focused on a fictional football team headed by the heiress of the teams' legacy, Amanda Carey, and their coach, Jock Stone.
 During the series, the Hurricanes football team would either be battling a renegade football club, the Gorgons, managed by Stavros Garkos, for pitch supremacy, or having wild, unpredictable adventures off the field in exotic world touring locations.

 Television airing

-In the United States, but only got the first series, which had been aired in weekly first-run syndication in the United States in the 1990s as part of Bohbot Entertainment's Amazin' Adventures strand, and later rerun on Pax TV in 1999 as part of DIC and PAX's "Cloud Nine" block.
+In the United States, only the first season was shown, which had been aired in weekly first-run syndication in the United States in the 1990s as part of Bohbot Entertainment's Amazin' Adventures strand, and later rerun on Pax TV in 1999 as part of DIC and PAX's "Cloud Nine" block.
 The series was rerun again in 2012, when it was added to the weekday morning schedule of the Cookie Jar-controlled This Is for Kids lineup on the This TV digital subchannel network.

 In 2015, STV Glasgow and STV Edinburgh began re-airing the show daily and also added the programme to the STV Player.